opencybersecurityalliance/kestrel-lang/docs/language.rst

   ``*_ref`` attributes in STIX 2.0.
 It can also be recorded via a hidden object like the *SRO* object in STIX 2.1.

-- STIX pattern does not allow reference to an object directly, e.g., ``[process:parent_ref = xxx]`` is not a valid STIX pattern.
+- STIX pattern does not allow reference to an object directly, for example, ``[process:parent_ref = xxx]`` is not a valid STIX pattern.
 Also one cannot use ``[process:parent_ref.id = xxx.id]`` since the ``id`` of entities are not persistent across different records/observations.

-- STIX pattern does not support expressing one-to-many mapping, e.g., there is a reference ``opened_connection_refs`` in a process record, but there is no way to express all ``network-traffic`` entities referred in that list.
+- STIX pattern does not support expressing one-to-many mapping, for example, there is a reference ``opened_connection_refs`` in a process record, but there is no way to express all ``network-traffic`` entities referred in that list.